Advertisement

 "I hope that our culture can begin to equate beauty with fitness and health.
 Let's promote healthy, realistic images of athletes," says Chadock-Heyman.

-During the 2024 Olympics we saw a wide range of what a healthy, fit, strong body looked like.
+During the 2024 Olympics, we saw a wide range of what a healthy, fit, strong body looked like.
 Rather than only celebrating slimmer builds, the dominant athletes of today tend to showcase muscles.
-For example, Team USA rugby center and Olympic medalist Ilona Maher spoke candidly about how we need to widen our view of “healthy bodies” and look beyond common metrics like BMI
+For example, Team USA rugby center and Olympic medalist Ilona Maher spoke candidly about how we need to widen our view of "healthy bodies" and look beyond common metrics like BMI.

-We’re also seeing women athletes competing longer than they have before.
-The USA gymnastics team called themselves “The Golden Girls” because they were the oldest team in the games (and they also, you know, won Gold).
+We're also seeing women athletes competing longer than they have before.
+The USA gymnastics team called themselves "The Golden Girls" because they were the oldest team in the games (and they also, you know, won gold).
 Team USA basketball star Diana Taurasi called out a reporter for their ageist question about when she planned to retire (Taurasi is 41 and has won 5 gold medals.)

-“Thanks to advancements in science, medicine, and health, more of today's top athletes are excelling beyond the formerly typical retirement age,” says Silby.
-“As athletes continue to compete at older ages, the—and we as spectators—are seeing the benefits of allowing emotional maturity to merge with physical capability.
-This merger creates exceptional performance!”
+"Thanks to advancements in science, medicine, and health, more of today's top athletes are excelling beyond the formerly typical retirement age," says Silby.
+"As athletes continue to compete at older ages, they—and we as spectators—are seeing the benefits of allowing emotional maturity to merge with physical capability.
+This merger creates exceptional performance!"

-But it’s not without challenges.
+But it's not without challenges.
 For example, Silby notes that the highest-paid female athletes skew younger than the highest-paid male athletes.
-“It also raises the question whether advertisers are more likely to be youth-focused when it comes to female athletes.
-If so, this narrows the pathways for female athletes to financially benefit from their sport success,” says Silby.
+"It also raises the question of whether advertisers are more likely to be youth-focused when it comes to female athletes.
+If so, this narrows the pathways for female athletes to financially benefit from their sport success," says Silby.

 There's nowhere else to go but forward